 A self-disclosure may not happen between two people if multiple people are present listening to their conversation.

-There is a lot of exchange of information between people who tend to utilize the way of self-disclosure.
+There is a lot of exchange of information between people who tend to utilize the way of interpersonal process of self-disclosure.
 The stage of relationship affects the process of self-disclosure.

-For example, self-disclosure is relatively restricted when the relationship is new; on the contrary, people tend to disclose more when the relation is seasoned.
+For example, self-disclosure affects relationships when the relationship is new; on the contrary, people tend to self disclose more when the relation is seasoned.
 The older the relation, the deeper is the connection.

 Self-disclosure leads to long term relations and a better understanding of people with each other, but that is not always the case.
 Self-disclosure can affect relations in the wrong way if the person decides to use them in the wrong direction.